-To learn more about SAR, view What is SAR? or about processing Level 1 data, view NASA's Applied Remote Sensing Training (ARSET) Introduction to SAR training or the Earthdata webinars, Introduction to SAR and Applications of SAR Data in GIS Environments.
+To learn more about SAR, view What is SAR? or Getting Started with SAR; for information on processing Level 1 data, view the Introduction to SAR training from NASA's Applied Remote Sensing Training (ARSET).

 Tools for Data Access and Visualization